maherme/design_patterns/06_flyweight/README.md

  - It increases the CPU load.
  - The object has two states:
    - Intrinsic state: it is the invariable state, it can be shared.
    - Extrinsic state: it is the variant state, it can not be shared.
+It is calculated when it is needed.

 ## UML Diagram
 ### General